get-convex/convex-backend/crates/fivetran_destination/docs/overview.md

 ---
 name: Convex
-title: Convex destination connector for Fivetran
-description: Documentation and setup guide for the Convex destination connector for Fivetran
+title: Fivetran for Convex | Configuration and documentation
+description: Connect data sources to Convex with our partner-built Convex destination connector.
+Explore documentation and start syncing your applications, databases, events, files, and more.
+menuPosition: 55
+hidden: true
 ---

 # Convex {% typeBadge connector="convex_destination" /%} {% availabilityBadge connector="convex_destination" /%}

-[Convex](https://convex.dev) is an all-in-one backend platform with thoughtful, product-centric APIs.
+[Convex](https://convex.dev) is a full-stack TypeScript development platform with product-centric APIs.
+It can replace your database and server functions.

-Note that Convex can also be set up as a [source](/docs/databases/convex)
+> NOTE: Fivetran supports Convex as both a partner-built [database connector](/docs/databases/convex) and a destination.

+> NOTE: This destination is [partner-built](/docs/partner-built-program).
+For any questions related to the Convex destination and its documentation, refer to Convex's support team.
+For SLA details, see [Convex's Status and Guarantees documentation](https://docs.convex.dev/production/state).

 ---

 ## Setup guide

-Follow our [step-by-step Convex setup guide](/docs/destinations/convex_destination/setup-guide) to connect Convex as a destination with Fivetran.
+Follow our [step-by-step Convex setup guide](/docs/destinations/convex/setup-guide) to connect Convex as a destination with Fivetran.

 ---

-## Sync overview

-Once Fivetran is connected to your Convex destination, the connector will attempt to sync your data.
-It may ask you to update your `convex/schema.ts` in your deployment to match the format of your source.
-Once the `convex/schema.ts` matches, data will continu to sync.

----

-## Configuration

-You will need your deployment URL and deploy key in order to configure the Convex Connector for Fivetran.
-You can find both on your project's [Production Deployment Settings page](https://docs.convex.dev/dashboard/deployments/deployment-settings).

----

 ## Schema information

-Fivetran tries to replicate the database and columns from your configured source to your destination Convex according to Fivetran's [standard database update strategies](/docs/databases#transformationandmappingoverview).
+Fivetran tries to replicate the database and columns from your data source to your Convex destination according to Fivetran's [standard database update strategies](/docs/databases#transformationandmappingoverview).

+Once Fivetran connects to your Convex destination, the connector will attempt to load your data.
+It may ask you to update your `convex/schema.ts` in your destination to match the format of your source.
+Once the `convex/schema.ts` matches the source format, data will continue to sync.

-### Type transformations and mapping
+### Type transformation mapping

-As the connector extracts your data from your source, it matches the supported Fivetran types to [Convex data types](https://docs.convex.dev/database/types).
+The Convex destination extracts data from your source, and it matches supported [Fivetran data types](/docs/destinations#datatypes) to [Convex data types](https://docs.convex.dev/database/types).

-The following table illustrates how the connector transforms the Fivetran data types into Convex data types.
+We use the following data type conversions:

 | Fivetran Type | Convex Type | Equivalence |
 | ------------- | ----------- | ----------- |